fleetdm/fleet/handbook/company/why-this-way.md

 Fixing small inconsistencies quickly keeps the product polished and functional.
 When small details are overlooked, they add up over time, creating problems for both users and contributors.
 Raising issues immediately prevents minor problems from piling up and becoming major blockers.
 Even the smallest of inconsistencies perpetuates disorder (i.e., adds to the "[Broken Windows](https://en.wikipedia.org/wiki/Broken_windows_theory)").

-At Fleet, prioritizing swift action on the small inconsistencies reinforces the idea that clarity and precision build trust and improve the user experience, fostering a culture where the team strives for excellence in every detail.
+Prioritizing swift action on even the "small inconsistencies" reinforces the team's culture of striving for excellence in every detail.

 ## Why make it obvious when stuff breaks?